IGS/FADU/README.md

 By default, all reads that map to the reference are kept (SAM flag 0x4).
 Unmapped reads would not factor into depth calculations, and so they are removed in advance so they do not factor into calculating the average read length
 ### With --keep_only_properly_paired enabled
 If this option is enabled, then only properly paired reads are kept (SAM flag 0x2)

+## Note about optical or PCR duplicate reads
+Because `samtools depth` excludes any reads with the 0x400 bit flag, FADU will also throw out these reads.
+If you want duplicates to be included in the analysis, ensure no reads have this bit flag enabled.
+This includes refraining from running tools to detect duplicates, such as PicardTools "MarkDuplicates" utility.